eShopWorld/sierra/README.md

 ## The Problem

 [eShopWorld](https://www.eshopworld.com/) is a fast growing and dynamic company that is attracting new customers at a very agressive rate.
-How do we provision all their infactrsture in a repeatable way, and help to isolate the technology from large elements of customization that is required when dealing with these large global brands.
+How do we provision all their infrastructure in a repeatable way, and help to isolate the technology from large elements of customization that is required when dealing with these large global brands.

 ## The Solution